Everyone's a Winner

 The project began in February 2018 with a visit to Weatherby's, Wellingborough.
 This was followed by a research section when the group met at the Racing Room in Newmarket Library on a weekly basis.
 They worked on finding historical racing information using The Racing Calendar collection, first edition published in 1727.
 Relaxed, enjoyable and everyone got to know each other before beginning to reveal their life stories.
 The group paid a visit to the Jockey Club Rooms to look at their fine collection of paintings as a finale to their research.
 From April the group met at The National Horse Racing Museum when they began researching themselves in preparation for their Journals.
 This transpired to be a fascinating, fun journey for all of us.

-The project progress is covered in the articles below beginning in February at the very bottom of the page.
+The project progresses in the articles below, starting in February at the very bottom of the page.

 Paula's at Palace House, Newmarket where her racing art has been on display along with her recent Community Project Everyone's Winner.
 The participants of the project joined Paula to talk with visitors about the Personal Journals they made with her about their lives in the racing industry.
 Their stories are very interesting, and no one tells them the way they do.
 Visitors from all corners of the globe, were fascinated by all the different jobs they had done during the course of their careers and in turn shared common experiences.